Celebrum/SeCuReDmE_systeme/README.md

 ## Communication System

-The communication system in the CeLeBrUm system is designed to facilitate efficient and directed information exchange between the various personas.
+The communication system in the SeCuReDmE_system system is designed to facilitate efficient and directed information exchange between the various personas.
 Messages are transmitted using a structured format, such as JSON, containing details about the sender, recipient, message type, and data payload.
 The technology for message transmission is still under consideration, with RabbitMQ and direct API calls being evaluated.

 ## Data Storage and Memory Management

-The CeLeBrUm system employs a tiered memory system for different types of data storage and memory management.
+The SeCuReDmE_system system employs a tiered memory system for different types of data storage and memory management.
 Temporary data and working memory are managed using in-memory Python data structures and Redis for caching.
 Long-term storage of learned information and strategies is handled by dedicated databases such as PostgreSQL, MariaDB, and MongoDB.
 MindsDB is also considered for connection to the "conscious" memory and learned skills.

 ## IP Addresses and Specific Routes

-The CeLeBrUm system utilizes a complex and layered network architecture, built upon the concept of "bridge networks".
+The SeCuReDmE_system system utilizes a complex and layered network architecture, built upon the concept of "bridge networks".
 These networks are explicitly named, often mirroring specific brain structures, serving as the primary "neural highways" or "white matter tracts" of this system.
 Each network has its own designated IP subnet and gateway, much like specific brain regions have bundles of axons forming defined tracts with their own input/output points.

 ### Network Pathways